What Is a Chartered Accountant?

-If someone is a Chartered Accountant (and you can check the applicable professional body websites to see if they are – https://www.icas.com and https://www.icaew.com) that means that they have undergone years of both examinations, and lengthy on the job training before being able to call themselves Chartered Accountant.
+If someone is a Chartered Accountant (and you can check the applicable professional body websites to see if they are – ICAS and ICAEW ) that means that they have undergone years of both examinations, and lengthy on the job training before being able to call themselves Chartered Accountant shortened to CA.

 It also means, that we have to comply with a strict code of ethics, and keep up to date with training and continued professional development (CPD).
 As well as having Professional Indemnity Insurance in place.

-Whether your Chartered Accountant studies under the Scottish or England and Wales Institute, their qualifications are equal and they have reached the same level of qualification, and are both equally able to deal with businesses based anywhere in the UK.
+Whether your CA studies under the Scottish or England and Wales Institute, their qualifications are equal and they have reached the same level of qualification, and are both equally able to deal with businesses based anywhere in the UK.

-The tip here, since anyone can call themselves an accountant, is to make sure that your accountant is a Chartered Accountant.
+Since anyone can call themselves an Accountant, make sure that your accountant is a Chartered Accountant.